FIREPLACE ASHES, 16 GREAT WAYS TO DISPOSE OF THEM

 13. Make natural soap with fireplace ashes

-f you are interested in trying to make soap from ash you want to talk to look for a reputable source to do it correctly, check out Mother Earth News: How to make soap from wood ashes
+f you are interested in trying to make soap from ash you want to look for a reputable source to do it correctly, check out Mother Earth News: How to make soap from wood ashes

 14. Make a chicken coop dust bath